nvmphuong/coccoc-test/README.md

 ```

-- Wait few minutes and open frontend by your docker ip
+- Open frontend by your docker ip
 - Api hosted at port 8888

 ### Run test